Stability of transition semigroups and applications to parabolic equations: Kernels and kernel operators

 Note that the boundedness condition on the sequence $(k_n)$ is equivalent to either of the sequences $(S_n)$ or $(T_n)$ being norm bounded.

-\begin{proof}[Proof of Proposition~\ref{p.convergence-of-kernel-ops}] First assume that~(i) holds.
-Then $k$ is indeed a bounded kernel due to the Vitali--Hahn--Saks theorem (see \cite[Theorem 4.6.3]{bogachev2007}) and due to the boundedness of the sequence $(k_n)$.
-Denote the kernel operators on $\mathscr{M}(\Omega)$ and $B_b(\Omega)$ associated with $k$ by $S$ and $T$, respectively.

-The boundedness assumption on the sequence $(k_n)$ implies that both sequences $(S_n)$ and $(T_n)$ are bounded in operator norm.
-Moreover, it follows from the dominated convergence theorem that

-for each measure $\mu \in \cM(\Omega)$ and each measurable set $A \subseteq \Omega$.
-Since the span of the indicator functions is dense in $B_b(\Omega)$ with respect to the supremum norm, this implies~(ii) and also~(iii).
-This also shows that all claims subsequent to the assertions~(i)--(iii) hold.

-Conversely, by simply testing against Dirac measures and indicator functions of measurable sets, we see that each of the assertions~(ii) and~(iii) implies~(i). \end{proof}

-Let us explicitly formulate the equivalence of assertions~(ii) and~(iii) above for the special case of semigroups.
-In this case, we also obtain additional information about the structure of the limit operator.
-This is similar to the situation with mean ergodic semigroups, see \cite{gerlach_kunze2014}.
-We use the abbreviations $\lh(\id - \cS)$ and $\lh(\id - \cT)$ for the spaces
+It is worthwhile to explicitly formulate the equivalence of assertions~(ii) and~(iii) above for the special case of semigroups.
+In this case, one also obtains additional information about the structure of the limit operator, similarly to mean ergodic semigroups, see \cite{gerlach_kunze2014}.
+We use the abbreviations $\ran(\id - \cS)$ and $\ran(\id - \cT)$ for the spaces

 respectively.